Bill Davis Racing: Car No. 22 history

-Upon arriving in Carolina, Davis was asked by Ford to hire up-and-coming Midwest driver Jeff Gordon, who won the NASCAR Busch Series Rookie of the Year in 1991 and won eleven pole positions the next year.
+Upon arriving in Carolina, Davis was asked by Ford to hire up-and-coming Midwest driver Jeff Gordon, who won the NASCAR Rookie of the Year in 1991 and won eleven pole positions the next year.
 Davis was hoping to move him and crew chief Ray Evernham to the Winston Cup Series, but they were lured away by Rick Hendrick.
 Davis still moved up to the Cup Series full-time in 1993 however, with 1991 Busch Series champion Bobby Labonte, who finished 2nd to Gordon for Winston Cup Rookie of the Year driving the No. 22 Maxwell House-sponsored Ford.
 The team switched to Pontiac the following season.
 After 1994, Labonte left to drive for Joe Gibbs Racing.
 MBNA replaced Maxwell House as the sponsor.